EVGStudents/VoteVerifier/README.txt

-UniVerifier ${VERSION}
+VoteVerifier ${VERSION}

-UniVerifier is a verification software used to verify the crytpographic data of an election publishd on the public bulletin board of the UniVote system.
+VoteVerifier is a verification software used to verify the crytpographic data of an election publishd on the public bulletin board of the UniVote system.